Qovery/documentation/website/guides/tutorial/simplest-way-to-deploy-deno-with-database.md

 BUILT_IN | QOVERY_DATABASE_MY_DB_NAME                               | my-db
 ```

-The sample application is preconfigured to use those environment variables to connect to the database.

 Forking the application with `.qovery.yml` and a `Dockerfile` should trigger app deployment.

 See the deployment status by executing: